Tarsiciosh/EssentialFeed/NOTES.md

-[refactor procedural code into a chain of map operations] [move CoreDataFeedStore implementation of the FeedStore protocol to separate file] [Encapsulate CoreDataStore bundle creation into a centralized place to remove duplication and prevent mistakes]
+[refactor procedural code into a chain of map operations] [move CoreDataFeedStore implementation of the FeedStore protocol to separate file] [Encapsulate CoreDataStore bundle creation into a centralized place to remove duplication and prevent mistakes] [Clean up references to persistent stores on CoreDataStore.deinit to encapsulate the whole CoreData stack lifecycle within the `CoreDataStore` instance life time]

 - create a new project ios single view app: EssentialApp
 - remove landscape (left and right)